CyclotronResearchCentre/MRSI_reco/README.md

 # SCAIFIELD MRSI analysis

+This tool performs the SCAIFIELD MRSI analysis

 ## Prerequisite

-- This tool performs the SCAIFIELD MRSI analysis
+- Data must already be in BIDSlike format
 - Some third party software
     - LCModel
     - FSL